 Kyoto (京都) is an incredible city which is located in the Kansai region, Japan .
 Kyoto’s traditional culture, Palaces, Temples connect you to the real Japanese culture.
 That’s the reason it attracts most foreign visitors.
 By the way, before Tokyo, Kyoto was the capital of Japan.
 Here are all the tips how to travel Kyoto and what to do in Kyoto.

 How to get in : Public Transportation

-Kyoto doesn’t have it own airport but still it is very easy to access almost all the parts of Japan due to Osaka, it’s very close to Kyoto.
-So, if you want to go there by flight, you need to take flight for Osaka and then go by road.
+Kyoto doesn’t have its own airport but still it is very easy to access it from almost all the parts of Japan due to Osaka as it’s very close to Kyoto.
+So, if you want to go there by flight, you need to take a flight for Osaka and then go by road.
 Thus, most visitors prefer to take Shinkansen (bullet train) for Kyoto station.

 Shinkansen (Bullet Train):

 - From Shin-Osaka, around 15 minutes

 - From Tokyo, around 2.30 hours

 - From Kumamoto, around 4 hours (no direct bullet train, you need to change from Shin-Osaka or Hakata Station)

 The cheapest way to travel Kyoto from Kumamoto is “Sunrise-go / Asokuma-go Night Bus”.
 This express night bus runs everyday from Kumamoto City to Kyoto via Osaka.
 You can use the bus from Kumamoto Sta, Kumamoto Kotsu Center.
 The one-way trip between Kumamoto to Kyoto takes around 12 hours.
 The fare is 6000 Yen～11500 Yen (depends on days and bus type).

 Both the night express buses Sunrise-go and Asokuma-go Bus depart from Kumamoto Sta. and goes via Kumamoto Kotsu Center.
 Here is a list of Bus-stop & Time-table.